5.25.2009

 Photo: © 2008 Jeffrey Berger

 But be forewarned: Mount Dorans loathe those Addams Family pets strafing the neighborhood.
-They will feed any duck to amuse themselves, but sooner rid our lake of any scavenger (or refer them to Lou Dobbs for deportation).
+They will feed any duck to amuse themselves, but sooner rid their lake of any scavenger (or refer them to Lou Dobbs for deportation).

 Too bad vultures get such a bad rap.
 I think of them as the waste management service of road kill.
 Their favorite foods include flat cats, rigor mortis tortoise, and poodles with noodles.